ShreyasBhagwat/Dice-Roll/README.md

 # Dice-Roll
- A simple app to roll a dice
+ A simple app to roll a dice.